The Tale of Two Queensryches

 While Geoff continued his Operation: Mindcrime anniversary tour, taunted his haters and replaced a few more band members, the Todd LaTorre fronted version of the band unveiled the cover and track listing to their album in late April 2013.
 Drummer Scott Rockenfield said of the self-titled album, "this gets said often by a lot of bands, but we have recorded some of our finest music in years...the addition of Todd has revitalized this band in ways we never knew."

 On May 1st, 2013, the first-week sales for Frequency Unknown were revealed.
 The album sold approximately 5,500 copies in the U.S. during the first seven days of its release, achieving a rank of #82 on the Billboard Top 200 chart.
 Frequency Unknown sold slightly less than in its first week than 2011's Dedicated to Chaos (approx. 8,000 copies) and its number is a far cry from the first-week sales of 2009's American Soldier (21,000) and 2006's Operation: Mindrime II (44,000).

 The self titled Queensryche album by the LaTorre lineup was released on June 25th and its first-week sales were revealed on July 3rd.
 The album moved approximately 13,500 copies during its first week in stores, reaching the #23 position on Billboard.

-So in other words... that Washington State judge was correct, the market is indeed sorting this thing out, and the fans appeared to be voting for the LaTorre fronted lineup with their wallets.
+So in other words... that Washington State judge was correct, the market had indeed sorted things out, and the fans were voting for the LaTorre fronted lineup with their wallets.